sergiofgonzalez/python-workbench/part_4-web-apps/06_service-patterns/00-fastapi-orders-svc_starting-point/README.md

 # Implementing an Orders service using FastAPI
-> Step 2: forbidding additional properties
+> Step 0: Starting point for the chapter

 ## Description

-This project implements starting point for the examples of the corresponding chapter.
-The API implemented is described by the [Orders OpenAPI spec](./oas.yaml).
+This project implements starting point for the examples of the corresponding chapter, in which the common microservices patterns are described.
+The API implemented is documented in the [Orders OpenAPI spec](./oas.yaml), but it is not used for the validation of the service endpoint payloads.

-In this step, we ban undeclared properties.

 ### Setting up shop